 The turnaround for David began with his relationship with God.
 In his desperation, he trusted that God was the One who could purify his heart.
 He trusted God to give him back his joy.
 He trusted God to restore his life (read more about it in Psalm 51:7-12).

-Here’s Where Better Sex in a Christian Marriage Starts
+#1 Truth About How to Have Better Sex in a Christian Marriage

 If you want to experience a more passionate marriage with your spouse, first focus on restoring passion in your heart for God.